 9. Portable charging blocks/power strip

 This charging strip is the one I have sitting by my bed.
-When I get ready to go somewhere I’ll unplug it and throw it in my bag.
-As much as I travel, I should probably order another to stay in the suitcase.
+Since I travel so frequently, I have one that stays in my suitcase.
 It’s one of my most important travel essentials and it would seriously cramp my style to be without it.

 All of my electronics, except for my laptop, use an USB charger so this one works for me.
 If you need more outlets, you can use something like this.
 It’s small and easily portable.
 I use a larger version of this at home.

 I also have one of these chargers per person.
 This is more than enough power for a travel day or a day of adventuring.
 This helps us have fun and not worry about how many pictures or videos we’re taking when we’re on the go.
 And, inevitably, someone will forget to charge their phone or tablet before a flight so it always helps to have these babies charged up and ready to go.

 I finally broke down and bought a mini flat iron this year.
 I know a regular Chi iron doesn’t take up a ton of space in your bag but when you’re trying to cram a week’s worth of stuff into a 21 inch carry on, space counts.
 If you’re tired of wearing ponytails and ball caps when you travel but don’t want to drag around a ton of styling equipment, try this.

 There is a learning curve to using this one, though.
 It is a lot smaller than a regular sized iron so it takes a minute to get used it.